 Sukhoi "Flankers" in 1/72 scale

 The Sukhoi SU-27 series air superiority fighter aircraft from Russia are very capable and high performance aircraft.
-Designed by the Sukhoi Design Bureau (OKB), many variants were developed over the years with newer generation types like SU-30, SU-33 SU-34, SU-35 and both single seat variants, double tandem seat and twin seat Flankers.
+Designed by the Sukhoi Design Bureau (OKB), a newer generation with many variants were developed over the years with types like SU-30, SU-33 SU-34, SU-35 and both single seat variants, double tandem seat and twin seat Flankers.

 The Sukhoi SU-30 is an advanced canard fitted multirole tandem two seat fighter with thrust vectoring exhaust nozzles enhancing manoeuvrability.
 It has modern avionics and the N011M Bars radar.
 It has also an inflight refuelling probe and became probably operational beginning 2018.
 NATO reporting name is "Flanker H".

 More Flanker info can be found on my page here....

 presented with Zvezda kit #7314.
 It is a tandem two seater fitted with

 also canards. (on the box it states "Flanker C" but probably "H" is

 There are about 250 parts in this kit with very nice details and recessed inscribed panel lines.
 This again is in the Zvezda Flanker series and an accurate kit.
 The kit has the later style IRST fairing off set in front of wind screen which is correct for the SU-30 SM version.